RosterElf Logo

 • Supervision required and provided

-The Manufacturing structure includes levels such as C14 through C4, plus trade and technical groupings.
+The Manufacturing Award includes Schedule A classifications from C14 through C1, as well as separate vehicle manufacturing classifications in Schedule B where applicable.
 Classification errors typically cascade into underpayments across ordinary time, overtime, allowances, and leave.

 A practical control is to ensure you store role details, licences, and competency evidence in one place (for example, using HR records and licence and certification management).